Rafter Length Calculator

 The Rafter Length Calculator is designed to assist in determining the accurate length of rafters required for construction projects.
-By inputting specific dimensions, you can swiftly calculate the rafter length needed for your building’s roof structure, ensuring both precision and efficiency.
+By entering your roof span, pitch, overhang, ridge board thickness, and roof type, you can swiftly calculate the rafter length needed for your building’s roof structure, ensuring both precision and efficiency.
 This calculator is particularly beneficial if you are involved in construction, architecture, or DIY home improvement.
 It simplifies complex mathematical computations, allowing you to focus on the broader aspects of your project.

 Rafter Length Calculator – Instantly Find the Correct Rafter Size for Your Roof Project